-The Neckermann mail order house was established in 1938 (in questionable circumstances) by one Josef Neckermann, who went on to become an equestrian champion at four Olympic Games.
+That catalogue was for the Neckermann mail order house, which was established in 1938 (in questionable circumstances) by one Josef Neckermann, who went on to become an equestrian champion at four Olympic Games.
 His company, promoted as 'Das Grosse Versandehaus' ('the big mail order house'), traded until 2012.

-The bike bears the name of the mail order house that sold it, but it was made by Geier-Werke in Lengerich, near the northern city of Osnabrück.
-Initially I couldn't identify the maker and, in the absence of any helpful markings – except perhaps for the frame number – I assumed it was a development of the alloy-framed Hermann Klaue of 1950 (and later Hercules 2000), which it resembles.
+The bike bears the name of the mail order house, but it was made by Geier-Werke in Lengerich, near the northern city of Osnabrück.
+Initially I couldn't identify the maker and, in the absence of any helpful markings – except perhaps for the frame number – I assumed it was related in some way to the alloy-framed Hermann Klaue of 1950 (and later Hercules 2000), which it resembles.
 However, I found out the truth from the Authentic Vintage Bicycles website.
 Thomas, the owner of that great site, has kindly consented to me using the information on his Neckermann page.
 (If you can read German, you may even wish to start there.)

 Top of the range

 The folding bike, the highest-priced in the Neckermann catalogue, was on the market from 1961 until 1967, when Geier-Werke filed for bankruptcy.
 In 1963 the single speed version cost DM199, the three speed DM232.
 For comparison, in 1964 the racing model was priced at DM178.50 (with derailleur) or DM209 (with the three speed gear hub); a basic touring model was DM94.50.